I thank all Senators for their contributions on very important matters, both national, international and local. They are equally important.

 Senators Bacik and Mullen referred to nursing homes and several other speakers, including Senators Lombard and O'Reilly, mentioned carers.
 The two matters are linked.
 I agree with all about the need for debates on this area.
 Nursing homes are important because in many cases there are not alternatives.
 I was lucky enough, when my late father was diagnosed with a terminal illness, my mother said "Billy, we will keep you at home".
 We were able to do that because there were seven of us in the family and we were able to do a rota.
 My sister from London was able to come over and work remotely on her laptop and mobile phone in Moycullen.
 We were able to look after him and keep him at home but other families do not have that option because they do not have the numbers of siblings that we have.
 I have always had a romantic view, and one of my favourite television programmes when I was younger was "The Waltons", where there were four generations of the same family living in the same house.
 I know that is not realistic in many cases but it is an absolutely wonderful setting where younger people are able to look after older people.
 There is a need to look at the whole area of carers and nursing homes.
 I will take the matter of Telford at Merrion back to the Minister for Health.

 Senator Gavan and many others thanked public servants, as I do too.
 He and Senator O'Loughlin mentioned the Debenhams workers.
 We all recognise that former Debenhams workers have immediate questions and concerns about their redundancy payments as a result of the liquidation.
 There are ongoing discussions with the liquidators, the companies and unions.
 We note that the workers have statutory employment rights, that liquidation is court supervised and remains before the High Court.
 The legal proceedings have to conclude.
-I do not want to say anything prejudicial but it is important that their get what is in their rights.
+I do not want to say anything prejudicial but it is important that they get what is in their rights.
 However, I disagree with Senator Gavan's view that the Government does not look after ordinary workers.
 The whole basis of the emergency legislation on the pandemic unemployment payment and the wage subsidy scheme has been to protect workers and, indeed, employers because it is not possible to cannot have one without the other.
-There is no point in employers thinking that they can run a company without employees or an employee thinking that they can get a days pay or a week's wage without someone to employ them.
+There is no point in employers thinking that they can run a company without employees or an employee thinking that they can get a day's pay or a week's wage without someone to employ them.
 Of course, there are also self-employed people who are very important in all this.

 Senator Crowe mentioned Galway 2020.
 What has happened there is regrettable.
 There was a litany of issues previously and the matter has been compounded this year.
 A wonderful event was planned but the opening-night celebrations were cancelled when a bad storm hit Galway Bay.
 Covid has impacted on every sector but it has had a real impact on Galway 2020, with many events either cancelled or postponed.
 On 10 July, the Minister for Culture, Heritage and the Gaeltacht, Deputy Catherine Martin, published a reimagined cultural programme for Galway 2020, with scaled-down events, although still featuring 350 artists due to work.
 Progress on this is being closely monitored by the Department.
 There has been a significant reduction in staff numbers and there is a Government commitment in the context of ensuring funding and governance.